curv3d/curv/docs/language/Interop.md

 * For compatibility with Python multi-threading, we need to use deep binding, not shallow binding, for dynamic variables.
 So, there's a pointer to a dynamic environment that is supplied to functions.
-* Original design: a function has a fixed number of arguments, N. The entry point to a function expects N values on the stack.
+* Current design: a function has a fixed number of arguments, N. The entry point to a function expects N values on the stack.
 Optional and keyword arguments are processed using function metadata, before the function is entered.
+This design is based on efficiency: we try to do the optional and labeled argument processing at compile time, where possible.
+* A more "Python compatible" design would give the function a counted list of positional arguments and a set of labeled arguments.
+This would be important if we were concerned about being able to call any Python function.
+  But we aren't.
+The use case for calling Python is to extend Curv with functions that are easier to write in Python, *and* the Python functions we are calling are specifically designed for compatibility with Curv.

 ## Javascript
 The use case for Javascript is running Curv code inside a web browser.